tgunr/mcp-client-for-ollama/README.md

 ## Acknowledgments

+- [Ollama](https://ollama.com/) for the local LLM runtime
 - [Model Context Protocol](https://modelcontextprotocol.io/) for the specification and examples
-- [Ollama](https://ollama.com/) for the local LLM runtime
 - [Rich](https://rich.readthedocs.io/) for the terminal user interface
 - [Typer](https://typer.tiangolo.com/) for the modern CLI experience
+- [Prompt Toolkit](https://python-prompt-toolkit.readthedocs.io/) for the interactive command line interface
 - [UV](https://www.uvicorn.org/) for the lightning-fast Python package manager and virtual environment management
+- [Asciinema](https://asciinema.org/) for the demo recording

 ---